piclas-framework/piclas/docs/documentation/userguide/features-and-models/particle-initialization-and-emission.md

 ## Fast Initalization BackGround Mesh (FIBGM)

-The program constructs a cartesian background mesh to efficiently find locations in the computational grid, which is mostly needed during initialization.
+The program constructs a cartesian background mesh if needed to efficiently find locations in the computational grid.
+This is mostly needed during initialization and restart.
 The size of the mesh is usually calculated automatically, but can be specified by the user if necessary.

     Part-FIBGMdeltas = (/6.2831 , 0.2 , 0.2/) !
 Cartesian background mesh (bounding box around the complete simulation domain)
     Part-FactorFIBGM = (/60     , 1   , 1/)   !
 Division factor that is applied t the "Part-FIBGMdeltas" values to define the dx, dy and dz distances of the Cartesian background mesh

-The size of the cartesian background mesh `Part-FIBGMdeltas', which can be accompanied by a division factor (i.e. number of background cells) in each direction given by `Part-factorFIBGM`.
+The size of the cartesian background mesh `Part-FIBGMdeltas`, which can be accompanied by a division factor (i.e. number of background cells) in each direction given by `Part-factorFIBGM`.
 Here, the size and number of cells of the background mesh correspond to the actual mesh.